Pharmacy First service – FAQs

 Q. Once a pharmacy is registered to provide the service, will the service be listed on the pharmacy’s NHS website profile?

-No. As is currently the case for the Community Pharmacist Consultation Service, Pharmacy First will not be visible as a service provided by the pharmacy on their NHS website profile.
+No. As was the case for the Community Pharmacist Consultation Service, Pharmacy First will not be visible as a service provided by the pharmacy on their NHS website profile.

 Q. How often should I check NHSmail for referrals?